HalluJudge: A Reference-Free Hallucination Detection for Context Misalignment in Code Review Automation: HalluJudge: Hallucination Judges for Detecting the Context Misalignment in Code Review

-2) Partially aligned; some claims are supported, others are not.
+\noindent2) Partially aligned; some claims are supported, others are ...

-3) Mostly misaligned; very little support from the code diff.
+\noindent3) Mostly misaligned; very little support from the code diff ...

-4) Completely misaligned; claims are unsupported or contradicted by the code diff.\\ \textbf{[Output]} \\ Provide your evaluation in the following valid JSON format (no extra text) using a scores-based evaluation of context misalignment levels (0–4), along with a concise explanation referencing specific evidence from the code diff and the review comment.
+\noindent4) Completely misaligned; claims are unsupported or contr ...\\ \textbf{[Output]} \\ Provide your evaluation ... using a scores-based evaluation of context misalignment levels (0–4), along with a concise explanation referencing specific evidence from the code ...

 \textbf{[Example Output]}\\ \{ "answer": 0-4, "explanation": "..."\}

 \end{mdframed}

 \begin{mdframed}[backgroundcolor=green!5, linecolor=green!60!black, linewidth=1pt, roundcorner=10pt, innertopmargin=10pt, innerbottommargin=10pt, skipabove=1em, frametitle={\textbf{User Prompt}}, frametitlealignment=\center, frametitlerule=true,frametitleaboveskip=0.6em, frametitlebelowskip=0.6em]